GDB vs MDB vs SHP

-It also has some querying capabilities that allows users to take advantage of the full underlying RDBMS.
+It also has some querying capabilities that allow users to take advantage of the full underlying RDBMS.
 Users can query data with keywords such as “DISTINCT” or “ORDER BY” with a personal geodatabase.

 Personal geodatabases are a great choice for outputs and analysis.
 But most of the time, file geodatabase is the optimal choice because of its compression, spatial indexes, raster tiles, and editing capabilities.

 But sometimes shapefiles are the answer too

-Shapefiles contain a number of files all working cohesively together.
-At the very least, you’ll have shp, shx and dbf which really give you the geometry, attribute information and indexing.
+Shapefiles contain several files all working cohesively together.
+At the very least, you’ll have SHP, SHX, and DBF which really give you the geometry, attribute information, and indexing.

 Shapefiles truly are the most portable format in GIS today.
 As it has become a standard in storage of GIS data, almost 100% of GIS software packages can consume it.